GB Terms of Reference

 - Ensuring clarity of vision, ethos and strategic direction;

-- Holding the executive leaders to account for the educational performance of the school and its pupils, and the performance management of staff; and
+- Holding the executive leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff; and

 - Overseeing the financial performance of the organisation and making sure its money is well spent.

 - To agree constitutional matters*, including procedures where the Governing Body has discretion

 - To consider whether or not to exercise delegation of functions to individuals or committees*

 - To seek to fill vacancies as they arise and to appoint new governors** where it is possible for the governing body to do this, e.g. Co-opted governors